Curricular Practical Training Regulations for Students in F-1 Status

 - a brief description of duties to be performed.

-Once the curricular practical training application is complete, the ISA Office will update the SEVIS record and print a copy of the student's SEVIS I-20, authorizing curricular practical training with that employer only.
+Once the curricular practical training application is complete, the ISSS Office will update the SEVIS record and print a copy of the student's SEVIS I-20, authorizing curricular practical training with that employer only.
 The SEVIS I-20 will be given to the student.
 You must have the SEVIS I-20 in hand prior to commencing the employment.

 If I get a new position, or I need to work an additional period of time do I need to do a new CPT application?